kiwilan/php-opds/README.md

 ## Usage

 You have to use `Opds::make()` method to create an OPDS instance, the only param is `config` to set OPDS config, totally optional.
 Default response is XML with OPDS version 1.2, you can force JSON response with `OpdsConfig::class` method `forceJson()` to use only OPDS 2.0.
+With `get()` method, you can get full instance of `Opds` with `OpdsEngine` and `OpdsResponse`.

 ```php
 use Kiwilan\Opds\Opds;